residencies

 17 March - 09 May 2025

-Diana Vives & Douglas Gimberg (ZA)
+Diana Vives & Douglas Gimberg (CH/ZA)

 Diana Vives and Douglas Gimberg began their residency at NIROX, presenting Folie à Deux—a body of work shaped by their decade-long dialogue as partners in life and art.
 The exhibition opens this Saturday at 15:00 in the Villa Legodi Centre for Sculpture.